Ayoush/commit-history-modifier/README.md

 # COmMIt-hIStoRy-mOdiFIeR
-TestiNg some Sub proceSs for modIFYing coMMiT hIstOry
+Testing some Sub proceSs for modIFYing coMMiT hIstOry